autotelic/fastify-hmac/README.md

 Given the [Example Request](#example-request) this method will:
-1. Calls [`getAlgorithm`](#getAlgorithm-Method) from the plugin `options` object and uses its return value along with the `sharedSecret` property from the plugin `options` object to create a new HMAC object
+1. Call [`getAlgorithm`](#getAlgorithm-Method) from the plugin `options` object and use its return value along with the `sharedSecret` property from the plugin `options` object to create a new HMAC object
-2. Updates the HMAC object with the signature content string obtained from `getMessage`
+2. Update the HMAC object with the signature content string obtained from `getMessage`
    1. The `getMessage` function returns a formatted string according to [IETF draft standards][1] containing the Signature content listed under `headers` in the `request` Signature header.
-3. Encodes the signature with the digest encoding string returned from [`getSignatureEncoding`](#getSignatureEncoding-Method) in the plugin `options` object.
+3. Encode the signature with the digest encoding string returned from [`getSignatureEncoding`](#getSignatureEncoding-Method) in the plugin `options` object.
-4. Returns the calculated signature string of: `"pQul5YFrqv76Zq2bE1kWjJfFGnTu0MwU7X7c8MWDswAI5V7dROqKbBWKUGcoysxujgTqkJo/Eg74x34o54hqRg=="`
+4. Return the calculated signature string of: `"pQul5YFrqv76Zq2bE1kWjJfFGnTu0MwU7X7c8MWDswAI5V7dROqKbBWKUGcoysxujgTqkJo/Eg74x34o54hqRg=="`

 ## getDigest Method